Jflick58/Easysentiment/README.md

 # Motivation

 As part of my undergraduate thesis, I chose to do a rhetorical analysis of cybersecurity discourse.
 I later decided to add a quantative portion to my research, and after reading a few articles, I decided to do a sentiment analysis of #russianhacking.
 The problem was, I needed a program to scrape Twitter for the data, download it in a mutable format, perform a sentiment analysis, and write to a .csv for uploading to a data visualization program.
+You can see the visualizations at this link: https://public.tableau.com/views/Thesis_6/Story2?:embed=y&:display_count=yes

 After searching the internet and github, I couldn't find anything that fit the bill exactly.
 Some tools used the official Twitter API, but that only let you search back 7 days and 100 tweets at maximum.
 Sentiment analysis was also another difficult task, until I came across textblob which used the Naive-Bayes classification method which boasts an 80% accuracy rate when applied to social media sentiment analysis.